wtPLSQL/wtPLSQL/README.md

 # wtPLSQL
 Whitebox Testing Framework for Oracle's PL/SQL Language

-This project is in the scoping/requirements phase.
-All work is currently in the Wiki.
+Scoping/Planning phase is complete.
+Documentation is in the Wiki and the "docs" directory.

+Starting implementation.

 ---